smcmurray/koa-ignore/README.md

 app.use(logger.unless(()=>1073741824 < os.free()));
 ````
-will skip the crazy-logger middleware unless there is at least 1 GiB of free memory available.
+will skip the crazy-logger middleware unless there is at least 1 GiB of free memory available at the time of the request.